TYPO3/Surf/Documentation/ApiReference/Application/Neos/Flow.rst

         :param $command: the actual command for example `cache:flush`
         :type $arguments: array
         :param $arguments: list of arguments which will be appended to the command
+        :type $phpBinaryPathAndFilename: string
+        :param $phpBinaryPathAndFilename: the path to the php binary
         :returns: string

     .. php:method:: setSymlinks($symlinks)